-Spend your week on this 9-day Arctic Safari tour, a uniquely Canadian Arctic adventure, as you explore camping in the vast Barren Lands on a private expedition.
+Spend your week on this 9-day Arctic small group Safari tour, a uniquely Canadian Arctic adventure, as you explore camping in the vast Barren Lands on a private expedition.
 Experience the remote wilderness near Tundra Camp, including camping in the Barren Lands, exploring the ancient caribou migration grounds, and learning about Arctic flora and fauna.
 Enjoy days of ground-level trekking in search of polar bears at Seal River Heritage Lodge and join Jad Davenport, an acclaimed photographer, on an assignment for National Geographic Creative.
 Gather tips and inspiration from Jad as he helps you document your experience and develop your unique storytelling style.
 Throughout the trip, witness the Arctic wildlife in its natural habitat with the help of experienced guides.

 Highlights